Commercial Real Estate Asset Classes: A Complete Guide

 Special purpose properties can include data centers, hospitals, educational institutions, churches, schools, theaters, amusement parks, and sports complexes.
 These properties often require specialized design, construction, and operational considerations to meet the needs of occupants and stakeholders.

 Investing in special purpose properties offers opportunities for niche market exposure and unique revenue streams.
-However, investors should assess factors such as regulatory compliance, tenant creditworthiness, and long-term viability when evaluating special purpose real estate opportunities.
+However, investors should assess factors such as regulatory compliance, tenant creditworthiness, and long-term viability when evaluating special purpose real estate opportunities as these may be riskier.

 Investment Strategies and Best Practices